A Rogue Robot Is Blamed For a Human Colleague's Gruesome Death

 And neither are you or I.

 The term "human colleague" immediately reveals that the writer has no idea of what a "robot" is.
 The most important thing always to keep in mind is that a "robot" is a machine - or, more likely nowadays, a collection of machines.
 It is a tool, even if that tool is capable of a limited set of autonomous actions.
 The accidental death described in TFA is a perfect illustration of this vital principle.
-Maybe there should be signs ten feet tall prominently displayed on all walls in workplaces that use robots: "A
+Maybe there should be signs ten feet tall prominently displayed on all walls in workplaces that use robots: "A ROBOT IS *NOT* A 'COLLEAGUE'!"

+Mind you, this confusion has been inherent since the word was first coined.
+"The word 'robot' was first used to denote a fictional humanoid in a 1920 play R.U.R. by the Czech writer, Karel Capek but it was Karel's brother Josef Capek who was the word's true inventor".
+[Wikipedia] The word is derived from the Slavic language root meaning "work" or "worker", and strongly suggests that a robot is to some extent intechangeable with human workers.
+Of course, that is absolutely not the case.

+Isaac Asimov confronted these issues head-on when he began writing science fiction stories about robots.
+His "Three Laws of Robotics", which essentially forbid any robot to harm a human being, are treated as indispensable in his stories.
+But Asimov blandly ignored the obvious fact that there is no known way to implement such laws, which incorporate high-level abstract notions and moral principles.
+Until robots become at least as intelligent and complex as human nervous systems, such commands cannot be implemented.
+And if they ever do, we will immediately face even more tremendous problems.

 Re: (Score:2)